Medically Reviewed by Dr. Majid Tanveer, DVM

 Do Dogs Get Injured More Easily Than Other Animals?

 Dogs are more prone to injuries than other animals due to their:

 - Sociable nature can lead to fights.

-They also lack the protective fur or feathers of some animals, making cuts and scratches more common and potentially leading to infection.
+They also lack some animals’ protective fur or feathers, making cuts and scratches more common and potentially leading to infection.

 Some breeds’ fur length and type can make them even more vulnerable when running through bushes and climbing fences.

 All these factors make dogs more likely to get injured in everyday life than other animals.

 11 Major Dog Injuries and How to Treat Them

 Dogs can suffer from a range of injuries.
 Here are 11 of the most common ones and how to treat them: